After an undoubtedly demanding year, we at EQ Office look forward to beginning a phase of collective renewal for all.

-The return to work will need to be very fluid.
+The return to the workplace will need to be very fluid.
 We will flow and fill several shapes before we rest into what is normalcy for each of us.
 Know that EQ continues to work with our customers and partners to support the individual office reentry at every step of the way.
 We have implemented best-in-class operations to support your safety following guidance from the Centers for Disease Control and Prevention (CDC) and local governments.
 Your onsite management teams are on standby to provide guidance.

 We continue to explore resources, technologies and solutions to support your success, and we look forward to sharing more information as we navigate the changes forward.